nighthawkcoders/spring-idea/README.md

     pi@raspberrypi:~ $ sudo systemctl disable <my_service_file>.service

 ## Nginx service configuration
-Now that the Spring application is running as a service, an NGINX proxy allows opening the application to an unprivileged port and setting up SSL.
+Now that the Spring application is running as a service, an Nginx proxy allows opening the application to an unprivileged port and setting up SSL.

+Install Nginx
+    pi@raspberrypi:~ $ sudo apt install nginx

-Create an NGINX configuration for the reverse proxy, File: /etc/nginx/conf.d/<my_nginx_file>.conf
+Create an Nginx configuration for the reverse proxy, File: /etc/nginx/sites-availble/<my_nginx_file>

     server {
         listen 80;